Qkenza/DocPointify/README.md

 1. **Patient Management** :
     - Add, update, and delete patient records.
-    - Store details like name, date of birth, contact information, address and additional notes.
+    - Store details like name, contact information, address and additional notes.
     - Search for patients by name or ID.

 2. **Appointment Management** :